Injured or Killed by Drunk Driver

 Hold drunk drivers accountable.
 Contact a Kansas drunk driving accident attorney who is committed to helping clients get justice.

 Drunk driving accidents in Kansas often result in serious injuries or even fatalities.
-Many are killed and hundreds more are seriously injured every single year in car accidents involving drivers under the influence of alcohol (DUI) in Manhattan, Lawrence, Wichita and other communities throughout Kansas.
+Many are killed and hundreds more are seriously injured every single year in car accidents involving drivers under the influence of alcohol (DUI) in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, Hays, and other communities throughout Kansas.

 What should I do I've been injured in a car wreck caused by a driver who is under the influence of alcohol or drugs?